Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 As part of the 6th grade March Madness interdisciplinary unit of study, students in Ms. Craig’s science class put their engineering skills to the test through an exciting STEM challenge.
 Students were tasked with designing and building catapult launchers capable of sending a ping pong ball into a basket.
 Using the engineering design process, they planned, built, tested, and redesigned their catapults to improve accuracy and performance.
 The classroom was filled with energy as students eagerly tested their creations, problem-solved through redesigns, and proudly shared their results with peers.
 This hands-on activity provided a fun and engaging way for students to apply science, technology, engineering, and math concepts in a collaborative and creative learning environment.

-about 5 hours ago, Randy Raider
+21 days ago, Randy Raider

 1